3lpsy/FactionDocs/docs/using/README.md

 * `help`
 * `help [command name]`

 Faction agents are extensible through modules that provide additional commands.
 To load a module, use the `load [module name]` command.

+See the [Faction Agents](/docs/agents/) page for more details on agents.

 ## Uploading Files
 You can upload files on the "Files" tab, this is also where files that you upload from agents will show up.